 James was martyred by the order of the high priest Ananus after the death of the "procurator Festus in A.D.
 61 (Josephus, Ant.
 20. 9)."
 Therefore, the epistle of James was written before A.D.
 61.1

 1 and 2 Peter

-Peter died at Rome during Nero's persecution of Christians around 64 AD so the epistles were obviously written before that time.
+Peter died in Rome during Nero's persecution of Christians around 64 AD, so the epistles were obviously written before that time.

 1, 2, and 3 John